tytydraco/yessleep/out/The_boy_in_my_dads_basement_was_called_Pain.md

 My cousin and me standing in my dad's office as kids was so out of place.
 Which was funny, because I didn't remember ever visiting this house or office when I was a kid.
 Placing the photo frame back down, my attention flickered to the idle screen of dad's MacBook.
 When I tapped the keyboard, a password screen illuminated the dim.

-I had a feeling whatever record dad had of my medical notes, they were probbsky in paper form.
+I had a feeling whatever record dad had of my medical notes, they were probably in paper form.
 I tried his drawers.
 Locked.
 Of course.
 No sign of a key when I picked around his desk.

 I did find a rubber band ball, a memory drive, and interestingly, an iPhone 6 gathering dust.
 It was the same brand as mine, minus my splintered screen.